-When Ronan and Aidan opened the hermetically sealed items — germs don’t ya know — my transformation became complete.
+They opened the hermetically sealed items — because here, we’re terrified of germs don’t ya know.
+Now, my transformation was complete.
 No longer Rodney by the hour, I was Nigel.

-Several nurses who’ve treated me became former lovers of that rapscallion Nigel who had wronged them over the years in his haze.
+Several nurses instantly transformed into former lovers of that rapscallion Nigel who had wronged them over the years.
 No one, fortunately, took the bait and slipped a little gin or stout into my water cup.

 Circling the ward with my phony-fake English accent, nurse Hellen became my beleaguered publicist, checking rooms for patients who’d remember me and my mates during our glam rock days.
 Then back in my private cell I sunk back into me.

-There was a brief interruption when wife and daughter arrived and were rock-shocked by the getup, only to burst into insane laughter and poses of their own before Er-bear, my leukemia licker, became Hair bear.
+There was a brief interruption when wife and daughter arrived and were rock-shocked by the getup, only to burst into insane laughter and poses of their own.

 Anyone who says life ain’t grand, strongly needs a visit from their own private Nigel.